forrestpitz/forrestpitz.github.io/_posts/2023-01-05-readabook.md

 Highlight passages that stand out to you.
 I recommend using two colors, one to represent ideas you agree with and the other to capture things you disagree with that need additional analysis or thought.

 ## When to Stop Reading
 In the book world the term DNF (Did Not Finish) is used to denote a time when you did not complete a book.
 In school, you often learn to read to the end of a book even when it is no longer providing value.
 You need to re-train yourself to be ok with a DNF.
 You are not being graded on completion and it is not worth applying the above rigor to squeeze water out of a stone.
-When you reach a point weather during your initial survey or once activly reading that a book no longer is providing you value the best thing you can do is put it down and move on to another.
+When you reach a point weather during your initial survey or once actively reading that a book no longer is providing you value the best thing you can do is put it down and move on to another.

 <center><h3>Navigation</h3></center>
 <hr/>